 Qpc = qPi – min ( maxDiffQpiQpc, qPi – Q’pc ).

-The variable maxDiffQpiQpc with a value range from 0 to 6 can be signaled in the PPS and the slice header for cb and cr components, respectively.
-The encoder configuration parameters MaxDiffQpiQpcCb and MaxDiffQpiQpcCr are added to set the corresponding PPS syntax element values for cb and cr components, respectively.
+The variable maxDiffQpiQpc with a value range from 0 to 6 can be signaled in the PPS and the slice header for cb and cr components, respectively, similar to the current method for signaling the chroma QP offset parameter values.
+The encoder configuration parameters MaxDiffQpiQpcCb and MaxDiffQpiQpcCr are added to set the corresponding PPS syntax element values for cb and cr components, respectively, at the encoder.